 On the grounds of Malborghetto you can still see the traces of the ancient Via Flaminia and the traditional monuments, mostly funereal, alongside the road, along with the traditional vegetation that screams “Rome!” to you.
 Well, at least it screams Rome to me.

 Those of you who’ve “done” Rome may wish to explore this interesting area.
-The rural landscape around Rome is quite compelling, as I’ve tried to show in a picture of Castelnuove di Porto which is nearby.
+The rural landscape around Rome is quite compelling, as I’ve tried to show in this picture of Castelnuove di Porto.

-And I thank Wendy of Flavor of Italy B&B for being our guide for the morning.
-You can walk from the B&B to Malborghetto.
+And I thank Wendy of Flavor of Italy for being our guide for the morning.